-These statistics are pretty close to the mark in all forms of selling and ring especially true in media sales.
+These statistics is pretty close to the mark in all forms of selling be it a service or product sell.

 1. Always add to your pipeline.

-Always add to your pipeline.
-This is often a mistake that media salespeople make once they have established a strong ongoing funnel.
-If you continue to add to your pipeline then if that long-established client decides that this month they will not buy, it does not matter because you have potential opportunities in your pipeline.
+Not continuously adding to your pipeline is often a mistake that salespeople make once they have established a strong ongoing sales funnel.
+If you continue to add to your sales pipeline then if that long established client decides that this month they will not buy, then it does not matter because you have more potential opportunities in your pipeline.